adriensaremi/Springboard/README.md

 - mini-projects: each one covering a specific topic of data science.
 - capstone projects (two of them)

-These capstone assignments are done under the supervision of Lucas Allen, my mentor at Springboard.
+These capstone assignments were done under the supervision of Lucas Allen, my mentor at Springboard.
 They are data science projects done from start to finish and they include:
 - collecting datasets,
 - cleaning, organizing, and visualizing data,
 - perform statistical analysis,